rakkaalhazimi/tRex-reinforcement-learning/README.md

 # Configuration
 You can update or change the settings and hyperparameter in the `utils/config.py` file.
 Hyperparameter that you must know:
+- `SERVER`: Your local server link to be redirected by the webdriver
 - `TRAIN` : Whether or not you want to train the model
 - `CONTINUE`: Whether or not you want to continue from the model checkpoints
 - `EPISODES`: The number of episodes you want to run